purplehippogum/BinaryDefender/GameDesignDoc.md

 ####  4. **Score displays**
   * Score is displayed in binary in the main game screen, and in decimal in the game over screen.
   * Player may click on a digit in the score display to gain a special.
-Clicking on a 1 will add a slicing projectile to the player's inventory, a 0 will add an exploding projectile
+Clicking on a 1 will add a slicing projectile to the player's inventory, a 0 will add an exploding projectile.
+Clicking on a digit in the score will remove it from the score and add it to the player inventory

 ####  5. **Enemy types**
   * **Strong/slow** enemies will come in the form of bold letters, while _weak/fast_ enemies will be italicized letters
+  * Enemies spawn at random locations outside of the screen, moving directly towards the player

 ### Controls
 #### Mouse is used for all control